 COMMON AREA DAMAGE (CAD)

 Lounges and other common areas (elevators, suite hallways, kitchenettes, public restrooms, storage areas, stairwells, etc.) are inventoried for damage prior to occupancy for the Fall Semester.
 Damage (e.g. furniture damage/loss, extensive housekeeping) to common areas may be billed to the resident housing accounts of the members of the house, floor, wing, tower, or residence hall equally unless the person(s) responsible can be identified.

 Examples of other sanctions that may also be required (determined by the relevant administrator, including but not limited to: the Residential Review Board, Residence Life professional staff member, Associate Director, or Director):

 - Community service

 - Going to a campus office, etc.

 A banned guest is a non-resident or previous resident deemed disruptive to the population of the residence halls and apartments.
-The person is not allowed to enter University Housing facilities for either a specified time or indefinitely and will receive a written statement (sent to the email provided during guest registration) from an administrator regarding his/ her status.
-Because it is officially considered trespassing, should the person appear in the residence halls or apartment, he/she will be subject to arrest.
+Guests are not guaranteed access to University Housing facilities and can lose their ability to visit designated areas (or all University Housing property) if it is determined that they have violated University Housing Rules and Regulations.
+The person is not allowed to enter University Housing facilities for either a specified time or indefinitely and will receive a written statement (sent to the email provided during guest registration) from an administrator regarding their status.
+Because it is officially considered trespassing, should the person appear in the residence halls or apartments, they will be subject to arrest.